Parameterized crack modelling based on a localized non-intrusive reduced basis method: Introduction

 In the past, there have been several works combining IGA with reduced basis methods \cite{Manzoni2015, Devaud2017, Salmoiraghi2016}.
-The interested reader is also referred to recent works on ROMs for multi-patch geometries \cite{Maquart2020, Chasapi2024b} and trimmed discretizations \cite{Chasapi2023, Chasapi2024}.
-These works rely on projection-based ROMs based on the POD and hyper-reduction techniques such as the Discrete Empirical Interpolation Method \cite{Chaturantabut2010, Negri2015} to resolve non-affine problems.
+The interested reader is also referred to recent works on ROMs for multi-patch geometries \cite{Maquart2020, Chasapi2024c} and trimmed discretizations \cite{Chasapi2023, Chasapi2024}.
+These works rely on projection-based ROMs based on the POD and hyper-reduction techniques such as the Discrete Empirical Interpolation Method (DEIM) \cite{Chaturantabut2010, Negri2015} to resolve non-affine problems.
 This contribution falls within the context of non-intrusive reduced basis methods, while the construction of the reduced basis relies on the POD.
 Such non-intrusive ROMs facilitate learning from data \cite{Ghattas2021} and have been sucessfully applied, among other fields, in solid and structural mechanics \cite{Cicci2022, Tannous2025}.
+We further refer to interpolation-based ROMs exploiting the POD and their application to a wide range of problems \cite{Xiao2017,Hijazi2020,Georgaka2020, Garotta2020}.
 In particular when constructing a parametric ROM for crack detection-relevant problems, snapshot solutions exhibit moving discontinuities for different values of the parameters related to the crack configuration and the resulting solution manifold may be nonlinear.
 Thus, the construction of a global reduced basis leads to a very large number of basis functions and becomes inefficient.
-To this end, a localization strategy is employed in this work based on clustering of solution snapshots and learning multiple local reduced basis approximations in a non-intrusive manner.
+Local ROMs have been introduced in the past to overcome the above challenges.
+These are based on clustering of solution snapshots as first proposed in \cite{Amsallem2012}, further extended for hyper-reduction in \cite{Peherstorfer2014} and challenging applications in \cite{Pagani2018, Hess2019}.
+Adaptive local reduced bases have been also a subject of investigation in \cite{Haasdonk2011, Maday2013}.
+In the present work, a localization strategy is employed based on clustering of solution snapshots and learning multiple local reduced basis approximations in a non-intrusive manner.
 This approach bears connections to local reduced bases introduced in \cite{Amsallem2012} and non-intrusive ROMs for nonlinear PDEs in \cite{Hesthaven2018, Geelen2022}, while it draws inspiration from our previous work on localized ROMs for trimmed spline discretizations \cite{Chasapi2023}.
 The reduction strategy is illustrated on numerical experiments employing the extended isogeometric method to model the crack.
 Note that other discretization methods are in principle also possible to model the discontinuity due to the crack.
 The main highlights of the proposed strategy are summarized as: \begin{itemize} \item It is non-intrusive and exploits data from the solution of high-fidelity problems that are already computed in the offline phase for the construction of the reduced basis. \item It allows an efficient offline/online split for problems with geometric parameters that describe the crack in order to track variations of the crack configuration in an efficient and accurate manner.
 The non-intrusive ROM allows fast evaluations in the online phase for scenarios with non-affine parametric dependencies. \item It enables efficient model reduction with localization based on clustering and classification techniques.
 The dimension of the local problems is small, which ensures the efficiency in the online phase. \item It is suitable for a wide range of discretization techniques with respect to the underlying high-fidelity problem including higher-order and isogeometric methods. \end{itemize}